cosmos/cosmos-sdk/docs/core/proto-docs.md

-<a name="cosmos.authz.v1beta1.MsgGrantAuthorizationResponse"></a>
+<a name="cosmos.authz.v1beta1.MsgGrantResponse"></a>

-### MsgGrantAuthorizationResponse
+### MsgGrantResponse
-MsgGrantAuthorizationResponse defines the Msg/MsgGrantAuthorization response type.
+MsgGrantResponse defines the Msg/MsgGrant response type.

-<a name="cosmos.authz.v1beta1.MsgRevokeAuthorizationRequest"></a>
+<a name="cosmos.authz.v1beta1.MsgRevokeRequest"></a>

-### MsgRevokeAuthorizationRequest
+### MsgRevokeRequest
-MsgRevokeAuthorizationRequest revokes any authorization with the provided sdk.Msg type on the granter's account with that has been granted to the grantee.
+MsgRevokeRequest revokes any authorization with the provided sdk.Msg type on the granter's account with that has been granted to the grantee.